 Within those three bands, in my opinion, the first genuine heavy metal band is Black Sabbath.

 "Paranoid" (1970) or "Children of the Grave" (1971) already show a heavier and more aggressive sound than their predecessors.

-The combination of highly distorted guitars, a powerful rhythmic base tied between the bass and drums, as well as a very high register vocalist.
-The harmony was dark and the themes of his lyrics were sometimes satanic and delusional, a trait that would become the aesthetic of heavy metal for many years.
+The combination of highly distorted guitars, a powerful rhythmic base tied between the bass and drums, as well as a very high register vocalist made it so Black Sabbath was a pioneer.
+The harmony was dark and the themes of his lyrics were sometimes satanic and delusional, a trait that would become the attitude of heavy metal for many years.

-And, from there, an explosion into a huge multitude of heavy metal subgenres, but that will be the subject of our next article “Heavy Metal sub-genres”.
+From the three pioneers, there’s an explosion into a huge number of heavy metal subgenres, but that will be the subject of our next article “Heavy Metal sub-genres”.

 Are you a heavy metal fan?
 What’s your favorite band?

 If you enjoyed the article, you'll love these games: